Niall Evalds

-He has previously played for the Salford Red Devils in the Super League, where he holds the club record for most Super League tries.
+He has previously played for the Salford Red Devils and the Castleford Tigers in the Super League.
 He has spent time on loan from Salford at Oldham in the Championship 1 and at the Barrow Raiders in the Championship, and on dual registration from Salford at Halifax in the Championship.

+Evalds has received one cap for England, and represented the England Knights twice.
+He holds the Salford club record for most Super League tries.
+He was awarded the Lance Todd Trophy in the 2021 Challenge Cup final.

 Early life

 Evalds was born in Halifax, West Yorkshire, England.
 He is of Latvian descent through his paternal grandfather Jānis ("John"), who settled in Halifax during World War II.

 Career

 Salford Red Devils

 Evalds made his Super League debut on 9 February 2013 against the Catalans Dragons.

 He became Salford Red Devils leading Super League try scorer when he scored his 66th try in the competition against London Broncos in 2019.

 He played in the 2019 Super League Grand Final defeat by St. Helens at Old Trafford.

 In May 2020, Salford Director Paul King stated that Evalds had rejected the opportunity to extend his contract with the Red Devils into 2021.

-On 17 October 2020, he played for Salford in the 2020 Challenge Cup Final which Salford lost 17–16 against Leeds.
+On 17 October 2020, he played for Salford in the 2020 Challenge Cup Final which Salford lost 17–16 against the Leeds Rhinos.